PlagueHO/CosmosDB/docs/Get-CosmosDbCollectionSize.md

 ### -KeyType

-The type of key that will be used to access ths CosmosDB.
+The type of key that will be used to access ths Cosmos DB.

 ```yaml
 Type: String